 Finish the toe box and draw new “clock arms” pointing 1:35 this time.

-Refine the shoe contour and don’t forget to make the wrap of the collar.
+Refine the shoe contour and don’t forget to make it wrap around the feet.

-Now you are ready to experiment with different hight and forms?
+Are you ready to experiment with different hight and forms?
 Open your sketch book and have fun!

 It doesn’t look right!
 Common mistakes: